frederic-perez/AmE-dictionary/data/idioms.md

 __on point__ __1__ Focused on or related to the crux or essence of a particular topic. _Nothing that you’re saying is on point!
 You’re just wasting time with mindless rambling._ __2__ _informal_ Outstanding or perfect. _Ooh, your eyebrows are on point today!
 Did you use a brow filler?_ __3__ In slang, the expression often describes someone as “on their game” or “looking sharp.”
 __on steroids__ :four::mega: In a very large, enhanced, or exaggerated form.
 __on tenterhooks__ In a state of suspense or anxiety about something; from the idea of cloth being suspended on a tenter (frame for stretching cloth while it is drying).
+__on the attack__ _He couldn’t stand being criticized any longer and went on the attack._ :es: entrar al trapo
 __on the back burner__ :two::hammer:
 __on the cards__ Very likely to happen. _She wants to get a promotion but it doesn’t seem to be on the cards right now._
 __on the defensive__ Prepared to withstand or counter aggression or attack.